 We will publish the arbitration transcripts.
 We will publish other supporting information.

 Sandra, M would not have destroyed his personal computers had he not been advised to do so.
 That should have been transparent to Bill Crow.
 And you can be disbarred for making that recommendation, if you did.
 Of course at the beginning of every session he did open up with “Ms. Marshall where did we leave off on your case.”
-We were actually the plaintiff.

 The forensic reports do nothing but support our position.
 The key issues the forensic reports address are what was going on with hard drives and when were files created, to recover and report on outlook pst files (email), to identify what was going in with the email accounts and who did them, to identify unauthorized use of the hard drives and to determine if the email I sent terminating Max was sent when we claimed it was and whether that email went out before Max filed his complaint.
 They were also tasked to determine what happened to the Foxpro files and all the programming generated by Max and our other IT employees.
 The last of these points was necessary because once M was no longer with the company, our existing IT staff could not find the programs and we had to shut down for a week as we recreated them.

 As a matter of disclosure we will redact any information addressing financial data as well as names of movies suggesting the downloaded file may have been more than just porn.